 This is the earliest known photograph of me.
 I am three years old.
 I grew up in a small town in south Louisiana called Golden Meadow, in a neighborhood with my mother, father, three siblings, one grandmother, aunts, uncles, and 10,000 cousins.
 My relatives spoke French and English, or a combination.
 Despite my expression in the photo, it was a happy childhood.

 Now I live in Delaware, by way of several years in western Pennsylvania.
-I am active in the First State, Delmarva, and Delpennjers arts scenes.
-(Yes, I made up that last one.)
+I am active in the First State, Delmarva, and Eastern Pennsylvania arts scenes.
 The Delaware state insect is a ladybug.
-It was adopted in 1974 by the state legislature after an intensive campaign by a class of 2nd graders.
+It was adopted in 1974 by the state legislature after an aggressive campaign by a class of 2nd graders.

 Every morning, at 7:00 a.m., I write for one hour.
 Some of my Facebook friends join me.
 I wrote about this practice, and my writing life, for the National Endowment for the Arts’ United States of Arts story project.
 I was delighted that my arts story was selected as one of Delaware’s representatives.
 I was more delighted when the NEA lifted a quote to create this poster.
 The project was a celebration of the NEA’s 50th anniversary.